 Using night vision goggles for hunting is one of the most exciting ways to hunt.
 The animals are often more confident at night and easier to sneak up on.
 It’s also challenging to shoot them in the dead of night.

 Because hunting at night uses a firearm, you always have to follow some basic safety rules.
 One is to know your target.
 So you need to be able to see it clearly with high-quality night vision goggles like the Night Optics Patrolman Generation 3.

 - You get that clear picture you need to identify your target.

 When hunting animals, you need to be able to see them clearly to ensure you are taking a legal game animal.
-A low resolution can make it very easy for a fox look like an opossum.
-In some states, killing a fox is a major felony and one you want to avoid.
+A low resolution can make it very easy for a fox to look like an opossum.
+In some states, killing a fox is a major felony so you want to avoid that.